Skip navigation

 Mechanical ventilator - infants

-A mechanical ventilator is a machine that assists breathing.
+A mechanical ventilator is a machine that helps with breathing.
 This article discusses the use of mechanical ventilators in infants.

 WHY IS A MECHANICAL VENTILATOR USED?

 A ventilator is used to provide breathing support for ill or immature babies.
-Sick or premature babies often have breathing problems, and cannot breathe adequately on their own.
-They need assistance from a ventilator to provide “good” air (oxygen) to the lungs and to remove “bad” air (carbon dioxide).
+Sick or premature babies are often not able to breathe well enough on their own.
+They may need help from a ventilator to provide "good air" (oxygen) to the lungs and to remove "bad" exhaled air (carbon dioxide).

-A ventilator is a bedside machine that is attached to the breathing tube that sick babies have placed in their windpipe.
-Caregivers can adjust the ventilator as needed, depending on the baby's physical findings, blood gas measurements, and x-rays.
+A ventilator is a bedside machine.
+It is attached to a breathing tube that is placed into the windpipe (trachea) of sick or premature babies who need help breathing.
+Caregivers can adjust the ventilator as needed, depending on the baby's condition, blood gas measurements, and x-rays.

 WHAT ARE THE RISKS OF A MECHANICAL VENTILATOR?

-Most babies who need ventilator assistance have some degree of lung problems, including fragile lungs, which are at risk for injury.
-Sometimes the delivery of oxygen under pressure can result in damage to the fragile air sacs.
-This can lead to air leaks.
+Most babies who need ventilator assistance have some lung problems, including immature or diseased lungs, which are at risk for injury.
+Sometimes, delivering oxygen under pressure can damage the fragile air sacs (alveoli) in the lungs.
+This can lead to air leaks, which can make it difficult for the ventilator to help the baby breathe.

 Alternative Names